maltay16/CanInf/README.md

 ##Current issues / Disclaimer
 The original Scyther line isn't removed, Scyther and Scizor can't evolve into Mega Scizor if they are the original versions.
-Getting the shiny versions of mod jokers causes crash.